 (Post & Byron, 2015, p.
 55)

-Thus, they found a positive correlation between gender diversity and accounting returns.
+Thus, they did find a positive correlation between gender diversity and accounting returns.
 However, this correlation (r = 0.047) is commonly called very weak or negligible.
 Between gender diversity and market performance no significant correlation was found.

 In another meta-analysis, Jan Luca Pletzer and his colleagues from German, Dutch and Belgian universities attempted to replicate the results by Post & Byron (2015), but using more stringent criteria in selecting the studies for meta-analysis.
 For example, while Post & Byron (2015) used non-published working papers in addition to peer-reviewed articles, these researchers relied only on studies published in peer-reviewed scientific journals.
 This limited their dataset to only 20 previous studies.
 Their results showed no statistically significant relationship between gender diversity on company boards and financial performance: